This page is for the classic Hosted Payment Pages (HPP) integration, which has reached end-of-life. This means we are:

 - Publish the skin to live.

-The added countries may not be visible in the Account > Payment methods > Available countries but they are available.
+The added countries may not be visible in the Settings > Payment methods > Available countries but they are available.

 Custom Fields: Custom fields are a powerful feature of the payment pages that allow you to add form fields to the HPP.
 These are sent to you before final payment submission for approval; you may use this feature to capture any additional data or permissions that you may require, such as collecting shipping data, forcing the shopper to accept terms and conditions, or checking a validation code.